franc/coffee-site-monitor/README.md

 ##Why not just use Node Site Monitor?

 Node Site Monitor has a slightly different philosophy to what I hold: users should be tightly related to sites.
 A site should have its own array of users, and those users may want different communication channels for different sites.

+redirects should also be followed so as to verify content that would actually be displayed in the browser.

 I also wanted to do as much as possible in CoffeeScript.

 In the project's future everything with be CoffeeScript and it will focus on getting site config from MongoDB.
 There will be a central deployment that will communicate with other instances that do the response testing, and take care of communication with users centrally.

 ##Install